yugabyte/yugabyte-db/docs/content/latest/api/ysql/commands/ddl_drop_domain.md

 ## Synopsis

-The `DROP DOMAIN` command removes a domain from the database.
+Use the `DROP DOMAIN` statement to remove a domain from the database.

 ## Syntax